Section 2: Admission and Matriculation

 English I/English II/Speech/or Spanish

 Chemistry (lab highly recommended)

 US History up to 1876

-*must be completed within five years prior to start at CSON
+*must be completed within ten years prior to start at CSON

 If the pre-nursing student attends classes' full time, the expected completion time for these courses is three semesters.
 The order in which the pre-requisite courses are taken is significant since colleges require completion of certain courses before enrollment in others.
 All pre-requisite college courses must be completed prior to enrollment in the nursing curriculum at the School of Nursing.